 4. The effect of the use upon the potential market for or value of the copyrighted work.

-Since it was never SCTV's intention to use a complete piece of music in the series, it is highly doubtful that the court would find SCTV liable.
+The final factor determines wether or not the use of a given work deprives the content owner of income from the music and does it have a damaging effect on a possible market for a given work.
+Since it seems that SCTV never used a complete piece of music in the series, it is highly doubtful that the court would find SCTV liable.
 In most cases, SCTV used mere seconds of a piece of music.
 Also, this would not be enough to deter people from buying sound recordings of the works used in the series.
 Indeed, SCTV could also be another way for consumers to hear music used throughout the series and be a source of revenue for the original artist.
 It would have to be proved beyond a shadow of a doubt that SCTV had actually sought to damage the reputation of a given artist and to deprive them of income.

-Generally speaking it appears that parodies, which poke fun at or comment on a given work are more likely to succeed in litigation that do satires, which use a given work to poke fun at or comment on something else.
+Generally speaking it appears that parodies, which poke fun at or comment on a given work are more likely to succeed in litigation than do satires, which use a given work to poke fun at or comment on something else.
 "Stairways To Heaven" is obviously a parody, since it pokes fun at the legend that is the song "Stairway To Heaven".
 In the "Midnight Express Special", Rick Moranis plays John Denver, but the song "Rocky Mountain High" is used in the context of satire, since it refers to drug use.

 Finally, it is most important to note that copyright holders cannot make any claims that deny fair use, although this is a common misunderstanding.
 All copyrighted works are subject to fair use.
 This is a right granted to the public at large.
 In fact, fair use rights usually take precedence over the rights of the author!